dragosdmc/spinnerr/README.md

 ```

 For the above example, Nginx needs to point to <host-ip>:<PORT>, where PORT is defined in the environment variables.

+## Groups

+Containers added in Spinnerr can be grouped up in order to be stopped and started together.
+As long as the group is active, the timeout will override the individual container timeout.
+Same as containers, the idle timeout can be set to 0 in order to prevent stopping the containers after the timeout is reached (this value still overides the individual container timeout).

 ## Web UI